Overseas fraud: an increasing threat to the safety of Canadians

 Common types of scams

 Although most Canadians are now aware of fraud attempts carried out by companies or individuals in foreign countries, especially in Africa, many Canadians are still victimized and cheated out of merchandise, services and money.
-Nigeria, Ghana, Togo, Burkina Faso, the Ivory Coast, Morocco, Algeria, Guinea, Senegal and Benin are some of the countries where fraud is a popular and lucrative activity.
+Nigeria, Ghana, Togo, Burkina Faso, the Ivory Coast, Morocco, Algeria, Guinea, Senegal, Jamaica and Benin are some of the countries where fraud is a popular and lucrative activity.

 Common types of commercial or professional scams include